rkwrd/rkwrd.github.io/_posts/2015-03-20-thessaloniki.md

 By the time I left Thessaloniki airport, I was only half-comatose, so it didn't take me very long to realize that Greece was not anywhere near as warm and sunny as I had expected.
 Partially due to my still-dormant metabolism but mostly due to the frigid weather I was almost shivering at the bus stop.
 When the bus got close to the city centre, it also started to rain.
 There is a very special feeling of "oh...fantastic" when the mediterranean paradise you expected turns out to be cold and rainy.

-**Lesson 001:** *Research the climate and weather of your destionation.
+**Lesson 001:** *Research the climate and weather of your destination.
 Really research that stuff.
 Think about what it* **means**. *Adjust your expectations and daydreams accordingly.
 You will still be grumpy but at least you'll be right.*

 Another aspect of this feeling was the less than scenic route from the airport towards the city centre: While those outskirts are rarely very pretty, these particular outskirts seemed surprisingly destitute.
 Not in a "Oh my god, these people need help!" kind of way.
 More in a "Damn, I wouldn't want to share a currency with those guys" kind of way.
 More on that later though.